 A slave child, Gabriel was born to the family owned by Thomas Henry Prosser of the Brookfield Plantation in Henrico County, Virginia.
 Viewed as a "man of courage and intellect above his rank and life," Prosser was a imposing figure.
 He was dark-skinned and stood 6 feet, 2 or 3 inches tall.
 He had lost two front teeth and his head was scarred.
 Unlike many slaves, he had been educated in his youth, and became a blacksmith, which gave him access to life beyond the plantation.

-After the American Revolution, skilled slaves were often hired out; some slaves also got Sunday off.
+During the Antebellum South, skilled slaves were often hired out; some slaves also got Sunday off.
 They could earn some money of their own, after paying a portion to their masters.
 However, white merchants controlled the flow of raw goods into and out of the city, and they could pressure the skilled slaves to lower their prices by simply choking off the stream of materials.
 The masters, meanwhile, still got their share off the top.
 This exploitive system was grounds for revolt among the slaves.

 In 1800, Prosser and several other slaves plotted their own revolution, planning to marshal the forces of up to 10,000 Blacks, who would take Richmond in an armed revolution, kill every white, and save the French, the Methodists, the Quakers, and the poor.
 The plan called for a three-pronged assault on the city on an August night; it was put down just as it got started.
 Two slaves who lived on the Henrico plantation of Meadow Farm betrayed the plot to their owner, Mosby Sheppard.
 Sheppard immediately informed Governor Monroe, who called out the militia.
 On August 30, torrential rains washed away roads and bridges, limiting the movement of the rebellious slaves.